 Changes made to a student’s enrollment status mid-semester may result in an overpayment of financial aid and a bill for return of funds.
-Review the Student Refund Policy or Return of Funds Policy for further information.
+Review the Student Refund Policy for further information.

 - Citizenship: You must be a U.S. citizen, Permanent Resident, or other eligible non-citizen.
-We may require further documentation from you as proof of this status if the Social Security Administration cannot confirm Citizenship, or the Department of Homeland Security (DHS) cannot confirm your Permanent Resident or other eligibility status, as specified in the Federal Student Guide.
+We may require further documentation from you as proof of this status if the Social Security Administration cannot confirm Citizenship, or the Department of Homeland Security (DHS) cannot confirm your Permanent Resident or other eligibility status.

 - National Student Loan Data System (NSLDS) Financial Aid History: A record of your Federal Student Loan and PELL Grant history are kept in the NSLDS database.
 If you are in Loan Default on a Federal Student Loan, have exceeded the annual or aggregate Federal Student Loan limits, or have Federal Grant overpayment, you will be ineligible for Federal and State Aid.

 - Social Security Administration: If the Social Security Administration cannot match your name (or parent’s name for dependent students) with a number in their records, the Financial Aid office must resolve the discrepancy before awarding any aid.
 A copy of your (or parents’ if applicable) Social Security Card and/or Birth Certificate may be requested in this instance.